Sharcoux/rn-css/README.md

 ### <ins>inline css with rnCSS:</ins>

-You can inject direct css string with rnCSS props:
+This is very handy!
+You can inject any css string with rnCSS props:

 ```javascript
 const View = styled.View``